dovecot/documentation/source/configuration_manual/fts/index.rst

 Open-Source Dovecot Full Text Search Backends
 ---------------------------------------------

-Currently, Dovecot ships with three open-source plugins.
-Only one driver is currently maintained: Solr.
+Currently, Dovecot only maintains one open-source FTS driver: Solr.

 The SOLR backend is the most feature rich of the current implementations.
 It uses the Apache Foundation SOLR search platform, which in turn uses the Java